quickcodes/notflix/README.md

 ## Requirements

-* [npm](https://www.npmjs.com/) - The tool needed to install webtorrent. `sudo apt install npm` or `sudo pacman -S npm` if you are using an Arch based distro.
+* [npm](https://www.npmjs.com/) - The tool needed to install webtorrent.
+`sudo apt install npm` or `sudo pacman -S npm` if you are using an Arch based distro to install.
 * [webtorrent](https://webtorrent.io/) - A tool to stream torrent.
-The tool that makes this possible. `sudo npm install webtorrent-cli -g`
+The tool that makes this possible.
+`sudo npm install webtorrent-cli -g` to install.
 * [mpv](https://mpv.io/) - If you don't know about mpv, you are probably new to linux.
-A very powerful video player. `sudo apt install mpv` or `sudo pacman -S mpv` if you are using an Arch based distro.
+A very powerful video player.
+`sudo apt install mpv` or `sudo pacman -S mpv` if you are using an Arch based distro to install.

 ## Installation